Donate

 In 2007, having failed to inspire a popular revolt against the Palestinian leadership, Israel clamped down still further on the people of Gaza, enforcing a complete siege, during which only a tiny proportion of the food and basic survival supplies needed have been allowed in.
 Meanwhile, much of the decent farm land around Gaza has been ploughed up, with crops destroyed by Israeli tanks.
 Centuries-old olive groves have been torn down.
 Fishermen attempting to fish off the coast of Gaza, and farmers trying to tend their land are routinely shot at.
 All of this is illegal under international law, but with the protection and sponsorship of the US and Britain, Israel doesn’t feel it has much to worry about.

-Penned in by the fourth-largest hi-tec military machine in the world, with Israel in control of its airspace and borders, Gaza is nothing but an open prison.
+Penned in by the fourth-largest hi-tec military machine in the world, with Israel in control of its airspace and borders and US-client Egypt colluding by sealing off the border at Rafah in the south, Gaza is nothing but an open prison.
 The siege of Gaza is an unjust, immoral and illegal act of collective punishment against an entire population, the most vulnerable of whom (children, the elderly) suffer disproportionately.

 Unemployment stands at over 65 percent, the highest in the world.
 Eighty percent of Gazans live below the poverty line, while 85 percent rely on international aid (mainly UNRWA) for food relief.
 Since the bombardment last Dec/Jan, no concrete has been allowed through the borders, meaning that Gazans have been unable to rebuild their destroyed homes, schools and hospitals, despite the fact that some 150,000 construction workers are currently unemployed there.

 Israel receives funds, armaments, diplomatic support and preferential trade deals from Britain.
-The Viva Palestina convoy is a way to tell the people of Gaza that not all British people are complicit in the war crimes committed by the British government in our name.
+Supporting Viva Palestina is a way to tell the people of Gaza that not all British people are complicit in the war crimes committed by the British government in our name.

 PLEASE GIVE GENEROUSLY!